DesCLIP: Robust Continual Learning via General Attribute Descriptions for VLM-Based Visual Recognition: Experiments

 \textit{4) Implementation Details:} All experiments are conducted on two NVIDIA GeForce RTX 3090 GPUs.
-Following \cite{wang2023attriclip}, we adopt the pre-trained CLIP ViT-L/14 \cite{radford2021learning} as the backbone.
-To ensure a fair comparison, no data replay strategies are used during the continual learning process of the VLM.
+We adopt the pre-trained CLIP \cite{radford2021learning} ViT-L/14 and ViT-B/16 as the backbones.
+To ensure a fair comparison, all methods are built upon the same pre-trained CLIP backbones, and no data replay strategies are used during the continual learning process.

 The model is trained for 10 epochs on the datasets for each incremental task.
 Stochastic Gradient Descent (SGD) \cite{bottou2010large} is employed as the optimizer, using a cosine learning rate decay schedule with a batch size of 32.
 The learning rate for the MLPs' weights in the CLIP's visual encoder is set to $1 \times 10^{-5}$, while the learning rate for the text shifting weights is set to 0.1.
 The coefficient $\alpha$ for shifting weight addition is set to 0.1.
-Loss balancing factors are set as $\lambda_{\text{IM}}=2.0$, $\lambda_{\text{TA}}=0.5$, and $\lambda_{\text{RIC}}=1.0$ by default.
-For the fine-grained CUB-200 dataset \cite{wah2011caltech}, $\lambda_{\text{IM}}$ is adjusted to 15.0.
-To filter out visual features that fail to intuitively reflect attribute or class information, $\delta_d,\gamma$ are estimated based on downstream tasks and set to 0.20, 0.015; 0.25, 0.03; and 0.30, 0.015 for CIFAR100 \cite{krizhevsky2009learning}, ImageNet-Subset \cite{deng2009imagenet}, and CUB-200 \cite{wah2011caltech}, respectively.
-Additionally, we generate $n_{dsc}=30$ attribute descriptions for each class using the language assistant GPT-4 \cite{openai2023gpt4}.
+Loss balancing factors are set as $\lambda_{\text{IM}}=2.0$, $\lambda_{\text{TA}}=2.0$, and $\lambda_{\text{RIC}}=1.0$ by default.
+For the fine-grained CUB-200 and FGVC-Aircraft, $\lambda_{\text{IM}}$ is adjusted to 15.0, and 5.0.
+The threshold parameters $\delta_d$ and $\gamma$ are first estimated based on downstream tasks, and then set based on empirical observations.
+The specific estimation procedure and detailed analysis are presented in \ref{sec:ablation}-2).